arif-desu/Lyra/README.md

 # Lyra

 Lyra is an alternative SDK for CDAC's VEGA series of micro-controllers, encompassing its development, documentation, and resources for a seamless experience.
-The name is inspired by the brilliance of the constellation's brightest star - Vega.
+The name is inspired by the constellation hosting one of the brightest night stars - Vega.

 ### **DISCLAIMER**
 The project is NOT affiliated to or endorsed by CDAC (Centre for Developemnet of Advanced Computing).
 This is an independent project with original works.